brittanymosby/EdD_DataScience/assignments/02-assignment.md

 3. Calculate a summary measure of the errors for each observation---the difference between your prediction and the outcome.
 4. Calculate the mean of the outcome at levels of a predictor variable.
 5. Use these conditional means as a prediction: for every county, use the conditional mean to provide a ''best guess'' as to that county's level of the outcome.
-6. Calculate a summary measureof the error in your predictions.
+6. Calculate a summary measure of the error in your predictions.

 Submit your assignment as `assignment2_<yourlastname>.Rmd`, where `<yourlastname>` is your last name.
 (By the way, any time you see this: `<sometext>`, that indicates that you need to substitute something in, so if I were to submit the above assignment, it would be as: `assignment2_doyle.Rmd`)